dcollin9/kv-store-with-wal/README.md

 Keep it single-threaded — no need for concurrency yet.

 This mimics the basic architecture of Postgres or InnoDB, where a WAL guarantees durability even if the in-memory state is lost.

+## Linters
+Run `golangci-lint help linters` to check for all avialable linters.

+Run the linting using: `golangci-lint run`